-So instead of just killing a coyote, why not go the extra mile and skin it to get its valuable hide or pelt.
+So instead of just killing a coyote with sophisticated optics and gears, why not go the extra mile and skin it to get its valuable hide or pelt.
 Needless to say, it is important that you learn how to skin a coyote.
 Fortunately, this is the subject of this article.
 In it, I will be discussing the art of skinning a coyote.

 While you have the option of selling a coyote carcass to a fur buyer, you will not get as money as you would for the hide.
 All the same, there are some hunters who prefer selling a carcass to a fur buyer.
 After all, skinning a coyote takes time and requires a certain set of skills.
 Nevertheless, I believe that skinning a coyote yourself and selling the hide later is the best way to go about the whole process.